jmcguigan10/Dodo/README.md

   - Calls the Julia Box3D closure on each sample to get $F_{\text{Box3D}}$.
   - Computes invariants (see `plan.md` and `mk_invariant.jl`).
   - Writes a consolidated HDF5 file to `pdata/preprocessed_all.h5`.
+  - Also computes target scaling statistics (99th percentile) used downstream.

 The preprocessed file has (axes inferred automatically in the loader):